 - It lifts your mood and can help with depression.

 If you want some playlist inspiration.
-Here are some that help me out: 5 Chronic Pain Playlists Depending on Your Mood
+Here are some that help me out: 20 Songs That Must Be on Your Chronic Pain Music Playlist

 An Extended Charger & Multi adaptor To Make Working From Bed More Convenient

 If your flares are anything like mine – they’re long!
 And having to wait for your devices to charge, especially halfway across the room, is not practical.

 Nor is having them charge right by your side, but attached to a short capable that makes it impossible to hold over the bed.

 Invest in longer charging cables, extension cords and multi adaptors so that everything can run smoothly without having to rummage or fuss.

 Puzzle and Colouring Books to Help You Feel Productive

 A much as I love reading novels, if I’m not in the best headspace and in a lot of pain – I just can’t do it.